nRF24/CircuitPython_nRF24L01/docs/examples.rst

     nrf24l01_fake_ble_test, "feature is available via `floe's BTLE library <https://github.com/floe/BTLE>`_" "nrf24l01_network_test (\ [2]_)", "- all RF24Network examples except Network_Ping & Network_Ping_Sleep
     - all RF24Mesh examples except RF24Mesh_Example_Node2NodeExtra
-      (which may still work but the data is not interpretted as a string)"
+      (which may still work but the data is not interpreted as a string)"

 ..
 [1] Some of the Circuitpython examples (that are compatible with TMRh20's examples)
        contain 2 or 3 lines of code that are commented out for easy modification.
 These lines